 The mooring system is a critical component of the offshore net cage, mainly including anchor rope and plow-shaped anchor, which mainly plays the role of anchoring cage.
 The damage occurs if the anchor rope is lightly broken.
 The whole root is broken, or the anchor rope is not broken, and because it exceeds the bearing capacity of the anchor, the anchoring phenomenon occurs.
 The anchor system loses the mooring effect, which is easy to cause the cage to squeeze and collide with the adjacent cage.
-More seriously, the cage mooring system of the offshore cage is wholly destroyed, the netting is completely detached, the floating The cage was handrail pipe and the column are damaged seriously damaged, and only the entirely and main floating pipe is still intact pushed to shore and pushed to the shore by the by the waves. waves.
+More seriously, the cage mooring system of the offshore cage is wholly destroyed, the netting is completely detached, the floating handrail pipe and the column are seriously damaged, and only the main floating pipe is still intact and pushed to the shore by the waves.